Honoring the Past

 4204 Ohio 199, Carey, OH 43316

-The Wyandot Sports Hall of Fame has held a golf outing at Bobís Countryside Golf Course on Ohio 199 outside of Carey each of the last four years to benefit the scholarship fund.
+The Wyandot Sports Hall of Fame has held a golf outing at Bobís Countryside Golf Course on Ohio 199 outside of Carey each of the last six years to benefit the scholarship fund.
 The outing is a four-person, 18-hole golf scramble with lunch included.
 Cash prizes are awarded.
 The cost is $40 per person with the winning team receiving back its entry fee ($160).
 An optional skins game is available for $20 per team.
-Proximity awards will be given out, and a 50/50 drawing will be held.
-A beverage cart will be available all day.
-The first 18 teams will be accepted.
+Proximity awards are given out, and a 50/50 drawing is held.
+A beverage cart is available all day.
+The first 18 teams are accepted.
 For more information, contact committee member Keith Baker at email@example.com or 419-348-9534.

 Congratulations to past winners